Avi-Rathod/helmproj/templates/sas-bases/examples/data-quality/storageclass/README.md

 ## Installation
 1. Copy the file `sas-bases/examples/data-quality/storageclass/storage-class-transformer.yaml` and place it in your site-config directory.

-2. Replace the {{ QKB-STORAGE-CLASS }} value with your desired StorageClass.
+2. Replace the {{ .Values.QKB_STORAGE_CLASS }} value with your desired StorageClass.
 Note that the QKB requires that your storage class support the RWX accessMode.

 3. Also replace the {{ QKB-STORAGE-SIZE }} value with the size you wish to allocate to the QKB volume.
 The recommended size is 8Gi.
 Note that using a lower value may restrict your ability to add new QKBs to the SAS Viya platform; 1Gi is the absolute minimum required.